Laptop Mag Verdict

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Alienware's on a roll.
 After launching the game-changing Area 51-m, the company has launched the new m17 laptop.
 Priced at $3,999, this laptop is for gamers who want slim, lightweight dimensions without compromising too much power.
 Under the laptop's decidedly svelte hood lies an overclockable Intel Core i9 processor, a Nvidia RTX GPU, speedy SSDs, and a stunning 4K display.
-These are just some of the reasons why the Alienware m17 has made our best gaming laptops and best RTX 2080 gaming laptops pages.
+These are just some of the reasons why the Alienware m17 has made it on our best gaming laptops and best RTX 2080 gaming laptops pages.

 When I look at the m15's Nebula Red lid, I imagine that I'm in an Aston Martin Valkyrie, pushing the limits between man and machine as I unflinchingly ease into a curve on the Autobahn.
 The silky feel of the soft-touch-matte finish begs to be touched.
 Unfortunately, my naturally oily hands left a few unsightly smudges on an otherwise stunning lid.
 The LED backlit alien head seemed to stare at the mess I left, judgingly yet knowingly.